Last Updated on November 23, 2023 by Prakash Kolli

 Final Thoughts on Invest in Coffee Stocks

 Coffee stocks have proven lucrative to many investors.
-Both Starbucks and McDonald’s are leaders in retail sales and return cash to investors and increase their dividends annually.
+Both Starbucks and McDonald’s are leaders in retail sales, return cash to investors, and increase their dividends annually.
 Investors should also take a deeper look at KDP and Nestlé; both are market leaders in the single-serve market.
-Other coffee stocks are somewhat less desirable because of poor safety metrics or earlier dividend cuts, but could be a good buy at the proper valuation and lower total debt.
+Other coffee stocks are somewhat less desirable but could be a good buy at the proper valuation and lower total debt.

 Disclosure: Long SBUX, KDP, and MCD